gatsbyjs/gatsby/docs/docs/why-gatsby-uses-graphql.md

 ![Screenshot of a page with hard-coded context.](./images/why-gql-with-context.png)

 In some cases, this approach may be enough.
-However, it’s often necessary to add create pages from data that’s not hard-coded.
+However, it’s often necessary to create pages from data that can't be hard-coded.

 ## Create pages from JSON with images